R.A.C.E. Gives Horses and Inmates a Second Chance

 - We will only accept horses that are currently stabled and racing at Fairmount Park.

-- Each horse will be evaluated on an individual basis by the H.B.P.A.
+- Each horse will be evaluated on an individual basis by R.A.C.E.

-- Fairmount Park or the H.B.P.A. will not be responsible for any financial obligations incurred by the owner on behalf of this equine prior to its donation to R.A.C.E.
+- We will not be responsible for any financial obligations incurred by the owner on behalf of this equine prior to its donation to R.A.C.E.

 - The owner agrees that he or she is transferring full ownership of the horse to R.A.C.E.